Sevastromo/sevastromo.github.io/top10.md

 9. **Half-Life: Blue Shift** - nice, condense expansion that portrays Half-Life's events from another perspective.
 10. **Half-Life: Opposing Force** - a more beefy expansion.
 It's solid.

-Summary: This was the first year I really got into PC gaming.
+**Summary**: This was the first year I really got into PC gaming.
 Most of it was spent replaying games I love like Half-Life 2, the Portals, and Battlefront 2.
 One thing that blew me away was the mods for Half-Life and Battlefront.
 With Half-Life there were fan-made levels and cut content.
 With Battlefront 2 there were huge content packs that added maps, classes, vehicles, etc...
 These modding communities definitely turned me onto one of the huge benefits of PC gaming, that's modability.

 ---
 <!---